First Essex: Clacton (CN)

-Clacton depot operated routes 5/B, 7/X, 8, 10, 11, 12, 17, 18, 74, 76 and former Harwich depot routes 3, 4, 20/A & 22A/B.
+Clacton depot was sited at Castle Road, near to the town centre, which was redeveloped as flats.
+Upon acquisition of Coastal Red in 1988, a one-time competitor on the Tendring peninsular, Telford Road became the depot location, on the Gorse Lane industrial estate.
+The depot was closed on 28 July 2018.
+At the time of its closure, Clacton depot operated 18 routes.
+(Note: Clacton-operated routes: 5/B, 7/X, 8, 10, 11, 12, 17, 18, 74, 76 and former Harwich depot routes 3, 4, 20/A and 22A/B.)

-History

-Clacton depot has been at Telford Road, on the Gorse Lane industrial estate, since 1988 at premises previously occupied by Coastal Red, a one-time competitor on the Tendring peninsular later bought by Eastern National.
-Telford Road replaced the garage at Castle Road, near Clacton town centre, which was redeveloped as flats.

-There was an outstation of Clacton at Walton-on-the-Naze, until May 1996.
-This was a small garage at Kino Road, just off the seafront, and housed 4 vehicles.
-Walton had the depot code of WN and was demolished in 1998, with bungalows built on the site.
-However, the enquiry office survives as a gift shop.

-The predecessor of Walton garage was Warners Iron Foundry at Naze Park Road, a building stands to this day.
-This had its origins with Silver Queen.
+There was an outstation of Clacton at Walton-on-the-Naze (WN) until May 1996.
+This was a small garage at Kino Road, just off the sea front, which housed four vehicles.
+It was demolished in 1998, with bungalows built on the site; however, the enquiry office survives as a gift shop.
+The predecessor of Walton garage was the extant Warners Iron Foundry at Naze Park Road, which had origins with Silver Queen.

-The depot closed on Saturday 28 July 2018.